blazejpascal/RandomPlacedGenerator/README.md

-# Basic React Course (in future, for now it is Random placed Rick's face)
+# Basic React Course (in future, for now, it is randomly placed Rick's face)

 ## Purpose
 Learn how to use basic React